Product

 Regular patching is important to protect the entire IT infrastructure against security vulnerabilities, bugs, and performance issues.

-Without proper patch management, IT environments are more vulnerable to cyberattacks and software malfunctions.
+Without proper native and third-party patch management, IT environments are more vulnerable to cyberattacks and software malfunctions.

-Luckily, patch management software makes it easier for IT professionals to keep everything up-to-date.
-Since it can automate many tasks, it reduces the need for manual oversight and minimizes system downtime.
+Luckily, patch management software makes it easier for IT professionals to keep everything up to date.
+Since it automates manual tasks, it can reduce the need for manual oversight, improve efficiency, and ensure compliance with privacy regulations.

 Key Features